PSBP-Library/psbp-library.github.io/index.md

 [success] ...
 ```

-Again, the only difference with the active, reactive and free versions is the usage of a different dependency injection by `import`.
+Again, the only difference with the active, reactive and free versions is the usage of a different injection by `import`.

 Also a `given` implementation of `Initial` for `Seed` needs to be provided.